ImNotDarren/Business/documents/proposal.md

 by Lyft and some other transportation apps.
 By analyzing Uber and Lyft ride dataset, we're able to provide Uber a solution to increase its market and gain more profit.

+## Solution path

+Uber and Lyft ride data in Boston are accessable for analysis.
+This dataset shows each ride's time, destination, price, distance, weather and so on.
+This can give us lots of information on people's preference of booking taxies which can help Uber improve their service.

 ## Data discription

 I'll use the Uber and Lyft ride dataset in Boston, MA.
 It contains 693071 rows and 57 columns.